marksidell/dynips/README.md

 Each time a client performs an operation that results in an error (such as providing invalid credentials), the service writes an *error* file, where `<name>` is the client IP address.
-If the error involves a username, the server also writhes an *error *file where `<name>` is the username.
-The `<count>` is an ordinal, starting with 1, that increases each time the server writes a new error file for the same IP and/or username.
+If the error involves a username, the server also writhes an *error* file where `<name>` is the username.
+The `<count>` is an ordinal, starting with 1, that increases each time the server writes a new *error* file for the same IP and/or username.

 `<name>.lock`

-When the number of *error* files for a given IP or username reaches a fixed threshold, the server writes a *lock* file for the IP or username, and thereafter stops writing corresponding *error* files.
+When the number of *error* files for a given IP or username reaches a fixed threshold, the server writes a *lock* file, and thereafter stops writing corresponding *error* files.
 The presences of a *lock* file causes the server to refuse acccess to the IP or user.

 #### Registering a Hostname